 For example, with multiple versions of a movie trailer in their pocket, Netflix will show the one that focuses on the older, male characters to users who watch TV shows that have casts of older, male characters.
 For users who watch mainly content that contained a particular actor that also happened to be a part of that movie, Netflix would show the version of the trailer that mainly featured that actor.

-E-commerce giant Amazon has 105 million Prime members, and millions more ways to get to know them.
+E-commerce giant Amazon has 105 million Prime members, and millions of more ways to get to know them.

 Based on what you highlight in your Kindle, Amazon interprets what you like to learn about, and that’s how they make book recommendations.

 Amazon also has a patented anticipatory shipping model that predicts the products you’ll likely purchase, when you’ll purchase them, and where you’ll need them.
 Based on this data, Amazon sends those products to your local distribution center so that they’re ready to be shipped as soon as you order.